The NANA1807 Method | Iced Tea Preparation

 -

-Dilution of taste : ice cubes melt quickly, altering the aromatic density of the liqueur
+Dilution of the flavor : the ice cubes melt quickly, altering the aromatic intensity of the liqueur

 -

-Digestive stress : a liquid that is too cold can cause vasoconstriction of the digestive mucosa , slowing down digestion and sometimes creating gastric or intestinal problems.
+Digestive stress : too cold a liquid can cause vasoconstriction of the digestive mucosa , slowing down digestion and sometimes creating gastric or intestinal disorders.

-By drinking Iced Tea fresh but not iced , we respect the internal balance of the body, we promote assimilation , and we prolong the pleasure smoothly.
+By drinking a fresh, vibrant but not iced iced tea , we respect the internal harmony of the body and prolong the pleasure smoothly.

 Serve chilled, between 6 and 10°C, without ice: